dori32/odin-recipes/README.md

 # odin-recipes
-My first website about recipes
+My first website about recipes, where I will use my learned skills so far!